 Let us see what each of these options is in detail.

 Merge cells Using CONCATENATE.

 As we have seen by now that Excel has a vast array of formulas for various needs.
 The CONCATENATE formula can merge the contents of multiple cells into one cell.
-By using this method, we can successfully merge the “First Name” and the “Last Name” without losing any data in the process.
+Using this method, we can successfully merge the “First Name” and the “Last Name” without losing any data.
 However, the result would be available in a new cell.

 Step 1: First, we shall select Cell C2.

-Step 2: Next, we shall be applying the CONCATENATE formula as shown below.
+Step 2: Next, we shall apply the CONCATENATE formula as shown below.

 On applying this formula, we shall now get the correct results: